spdx/spdx-spec/chapters/3-package-information.md

 ## 3.13 Concluded License <a name="3.13"></a>

-**3.13.1** Purpose: This field contains the license the SPDX file creator has concluded as governing the package or alternative values, if the governing license cannot be determined.
+**3.13.1** Purpose: Contain the license the SPDX file creator has concluded as governing the package or alternative values, if the governing license cannot be determined.

 The options to populate this field are limited to:

-A valid SPDX License Expression as defined in Appendix IV;
+* A valid SPDX License Expression as defined in [Appendix IV](appendix-IV-SPDX-license-expressions.md);

-NONE, if the SPDX file creator concludes there is no license available for this package; or NOASSERTION if:
+* `NONE`, if the SPDX file creator concludes there is no license available for this package; or
+* `NOASSERTION` if:

     (i) the SPDX file creator has attempted to but cannot reach a reasonable objective determination;

-(ii) the SPDX file creator has made no attempt to determine this field; or (iii) the SPDX file creator has intentionally provided no information (no meaning should be implied by doing so).
+    (ii) the SPDX file creator has made no attempt to determine this field; or

+    (iii) the SPDX file creator has intentionally provided no information (no meaning should be implied by doing so).

-If the Concluded License is not the same as the Declared License, a written explanation should be provided in the Comments on License field [(section 3.16)](#3.16).
-With respect to NOASSERTION, a written explanation in the Comments on License field [(section 3.16)](#3.16) is preferred.
+If the Concluded License is not the same as the [Declared License](#3.15), a written explanation should be provided in the Comments on License field [(section 3.16)](#3.16).
+With respect to `NOASSERTION`, a written explanation in the Comments on License field [(section 3.16)](#3.16) is preferred.

 **3.13.2** Intent: Here, the intent is for the SPDX file creator to analyze the license information in package, and other objective information, e.g., COPYING file, together with the results from any scanning tools, to arrive at a reasonably objective conclusion as to what license governs the package.

 **3.13.3** Cardinality: Mandatory, one.

-**3.13.4** Data Format: <SPDX LIcense Expression> | “NONE” | “NOASSERTION”
+**3.13.4** Data Format: `<SPDX License Expression>` | `NONE` | `NOASSERTION`

 where:

-<SPDX LIcense Expression> is a valid SPDX License Expression as defined in Appendix IV.
+`<SPDX License Expression>` is a valid SPDX License Expression as defined in [Appendix IV](appendix-IV-SPDX-license-expressions.md).

 **3.13.5** Tag: `PackageLicenseConcluded:`